mattermost/docs/source/deployment/sso-ldap.md

 ##### How does deactivating users work?

-Users can be deactivated as follows:

-- LDAP Server
+When LDAP authentication is used in Mattermost, user deactivation must be done via the LDAP server.

+There are two main ways to do this:

+1. User Deletion: If the user is completely removed from the LDAP server, they will be deactivated in Mattermost on next synchronization.
-  - Delete the user (they will be deactivated in Mattermost on the next sync)
+2. User Filter: Set the [user filter](https://docs.mattermost.com/administration/config-settings.html#user-filter) to only select the subset of LDAP users you want to have access to Mattermost.
+When someone is removed from the selected group, they will be deactivated in Mattermost on the next synchronization.

-  - Deselect the user in the user filter
-- Active Directory
-  - Run the following query in the user filter: `(&(objectCategory=Person)(!(UserAccountControl:1.2.840.113556.1.4.803:=2)))`
+For Active Directory, to filter out deactivated users you must set the user filter to `(&(objectCategory=Person)(!(UserAccountControl:1.2.840.113556.1.4.803:=2)))`.

 ##### Can I connect to multiple Active Directory servers?

-No, this is not possible at the moment.
-You will need to connect the instances in a forest.
+There is currently no built-in way to connect to multiple AD servers.
+You will need to connect the instances in a forest before connecting to Mattermost.

 Consider upvoting the [feature request](https://mattermost.uservoice.com/forums/306457-general/suggestions/13589904-add-the-abilitiry) on our forum.

-##### AD/LDAP not available on this server
+##### When trying to sign in, I see the error `AD/LDAP not available on this server`

+This indicates that there is a problem somewhere with your configuration.
+We recommend that you:
-- Confirm that Enterprise Edition is installed (and not Team Edition).
+1. Confirm Enterprise Edition is installed
-- Check license to confirm there are no issues.
+2. Check your license to confirm it's uploaded and not expired
+3. Check your Mattermost configuration settings to ensure that LDAP is enabled, and the settings are correct

+If you are still having issues, you can [contact support](https://about.mattermost.com/support/) for additional troubleshooting.

-##### User not registered on AD/LDAP server
+##### I see the error `User not registered on AD/LDAP server`

 This means the query sent back to the Active Directory/LDAP server returned no results.
-- Check that you correctly entered Active Directory/LDAP user credentials (e.g. did not mix username with email).
+We recommend that you:
+1. Check that the user credentials were entered properly - you should login with the field set as the [`ID Attribute`](https://docs.mattermost.com/administration/config-settings.html#id-attribute)
-- Check that the user account you're trying to use exists in the Active Directory/LDAP service.
+2. Check that the user account exists in the Active Directory/LDAP server
-- Check that your Active Directory/LDAP properties were propertly configured.
+3. Check the Active Directory/LDAP configuration settings are correct

+If you are still having issues, you can [contact support](https://about.mattermost.com/support/) for additional troubleshooting.

-##### "I updated a user account in AD/LDAP, and they can no longer log in to Mattermost"
+##### I updated a user account in AD/LDAP, and they can no longer log in to Mattermost

 If the user can no longer log in to Mattermost with their AD/LDAP credentials - for example, they get an error message `An account with that email already exists`, or a new Mattermost account is created when they try to log in - this means the ID attribute for their account has changed.